chocolatey/choco/CONTRIBUTING.md

 ## Package Request?
 Package Missing?
 If you are looking for packages to be added to the community feed (aka https://chocolatey.org/packages), please see [Package Requests](https://github.com/chocolatey/choco/wiki/PackageTriageProcess#package-request-package-missing).

+# Submitting an Enhancement

+Log a github issue.
+There are less constraints on this versus reporting issues.

 # Contributors
 The process for contributions is roughly as follows:

 ## Prerequisites

+ * Submit the Enhancement ticket.
+You will need the issue id for your commits.
  * Ensure you have signed the Contributor License Agreement (CLA) - without this we are not able to take contributions that are not trivial.
   * [Sign the Contributor License Agreement](https://www.clahub.com/agreements/chocolatey/choco).
   * You must do this for each Chocolatey project that requires it.